The main components in the Apetit Plc chain of control are as follows:

 The financial administration unit is responsible for the Group’s cash management and payment services and for agreed tasks concerning the invoice processing and invoicing of the Group’s businesses.

 Avena Nordic Grain Oy is active in the trading of grains, oilseeds, pulses and feed raw materials both in Finland and internationally, and develops, produces and markets vegetable oils and protein feeds.
-It has subsidiaries in Finland, Russia, Estonia, Lithuania, Kazakhstan and Ukraine and representative offices in Russia and Kazakhstan.
+It has subsidiaries in Finland, Estonia, Lithuania and Ukraine.

 Group Administration is responsible for financial management at the Group level and legal services.